 In the episode, "True Grits," when a witness tries to dismiss Shawn and Gus, Shawn replies, "You think this is Law & Order?
 You don't get to decide when the interview's over."
 Anthony Anderson, who had previously played Detective Bernard on Law & Order, was also in that scene.

 Anderson's character states in another scene that he wants to join the police academy and becoming a detective, an idea his lawyer promptly dismisses.

 In the episode "She Loves Me, She Loves Me Not" Teryl Rothery plays one of Shawn's dates while they are speed dating to find a killer.
-She mentions growing up on a farm and having a pet goat named Cassie.
+She mentions having a pet goat named Cassie.
 In her long-running role as Dr. Janet Frasier on StargateSG1, Rothery's character had an adopted daughter named Cassie.

 In the episode "Dead Man's Curveball", Danny Glover says "I'm too old for this crap", a shout out to his character in Lethal Weapon

 Truly epic one in "The Santabarbarian Candidate".
 While walking through City Hall, Gus says he could have made it all the way the White House, as an aide.
 Shawn then tells Gus to say "Yes, Mr. President" which Gus repeats with relish.
 The scene is topped off by Shawn saying "Sorry, Charlie" to Gus.
 Dule Hill's breakout role was Charlie Young in West Wing.

 Later in the same ep, they make another reference to Dule Hill's role in Holes when Gus says "I can fix that" about helping Shawn throw the race for Mayor.